nulib/nulterra/README.md

 ## Bringing up the stack

-If you are bringing up the stack for the first time, you need to let it create the database before it can plan out the rest of the process.
-This is due to how Terraform handles provider dependencies.
-If the stack already has an RDS instance under its control, you can skip the targeted step.

 To see the changes Terraform will make:

-    terraform plan -target aws_db_instance.db
+    terraform plan

 To actually make those changes:

-    terraform apply -target aws_db_instance.db
+    terraform apply

-Once the database is created, you can proceed with `terraform plan` and `terraform apply` to see and apply changes to the stack.
+You can proceed with `terraform plan` and `terraform apply` as often as you want to see and apply changes to the stack.
 Changes you make to the `*.tf` files in the root directory will automatically be reflected in the resources under Terraform's control.